-Can you imagine living every single day with the fear that you are getting cut off emotionally and socially from everything you love?
+Hearing loss and depression, can you imagine living every single day with the fear that you are getting cut off emotionally and socially from everything you love?
 This is what a family member might be going through if they are struggling with hearing loss.
-When left untreated, it has more than just physical impact – it upsets their emotional and social balance too.
+When left untreated, it has more than just a physical impact – it upsets their emotional and social balance too.

 When your loved one is coping with hearing loss, they have to strain to hear what is being said, and often have to ask people to repeat themselves.
 They feel anxious on causing inconvenience and end conversations quickly.
 In turn, other family members and friends, too, find it difficult to talk with them.
 There is limited communication from both ends, which leads to your loved one feeling lonely, ignored and out of place.
 They withdraw and prefer spending time alone.